localstack/docs/content/en/aws/managed-streaming-for-kafka/index.md

 ## Create a kafka topic

-In this step of using LocalStack MSK, you create a client machine.
-You use this client machine to create a topic that produces and consumes data.
+In this step of using LocalStack MSK, we'll download and use the Kafka command line interface (CLI) to create a topic that produces and consumes data.

-First, Install Java on the client machine by running the following command:

-{{< command >}}
-sudo yum install java-1.8.0
-{{< / command >}}

 Run the following command to download Apache Kafka.

 {{< command >}}
 wget https://archive.apache.org/dist/kafka/2.2.1/kafka_2.12-2.2.1.tgz
-{{< / command >}}

-Run the following command in the directory where you downloaded the TAR file in the previous step.

-{{< command >}}
 tar -xzf kafka_2.12-2.2.1.tgz
 {{< / command >}}

 Now, **Go to the kafka_2.12-2.2.1 directory.**

-Cluster creation can take a few minutes.
-To find out whether the cluster you created is ready, run the following command, replacing ```ClusterArn``` with the Amazon Resource Name (ARN) that you obtained above when you created then Cluster.
+The cluster creation can take a few minutes.
+To find out whether the cluster you created is ready, run the following command, replacing `ClusterArn` with the Amazon Resource Name (ARN) that you obtained above when you created then Cluster.

 {{< command >}}
 awslocal kafka describe-cluster --cluster-arn "arn:aws:kafka:us-east-1:000000000000:cluster/EventsCluster"